gabrie30/joke/README.md

 ## datastore

-> Sqlite uses the file $HOME/joke.db that is created on your behalf after running `joke db setup`.
+> SQLite uses the file $HOME/joke.db that is created on your behalf after running `joke db setup`.
 The database is only updated the first time you run the `joke` command, for that day.
 This is to increase performance.

 ## troubleshooting